Commonhold: The (not so) Simple Truth!

 ADVANTAGES & DISADVANTAGES OF COMMONHOLD OVER LONG LEASEHOLD

-Many people have compared commonhold to a Residents Management Company owning the freehold with little difference but the main advantages of commonhold over long leasehold ownership (but not enfranchised blocks) are that:
+Many people have compared Commonhold to a freehold-owning Residents Management Company with little difference but the main advantages of Commonhold over long leasehold ownership (but not enfranchised blocks) are that:

 - The owner will have direct freehold ownership of an individual property (unit),